How to Repurpose Content for Social Media Using AI (+2023 Examples)

 "We brainstorm alone before our monthly content planning sessions, which are about an hour long.
 From there, we build our content and schedule."

-Social media writing: Think about the platform on which the repurposed content will go.
+Think about the platform on which the repurposed content will go.
 Using a call-to-action with hashtags or emoji's on TikTok works for Wordtune, Sephora, and toy makers Melissa and Doug.
-On Instagram, however, these and many eCommerce brands share product details, promotions, and instructions.
+On Instagram, however, these and many ecommerce brands share product details, promotions, and instructions.

 Duggan shares that Zapier regularly repurposes memes on these platforms and uses Twitter as a way to test out these types of posts.